Cabinet endorsement sets the stage for exchange of prisoners.

 After hugging and kissing each of the former prisoners, Nasrallah addressed the tens of thousands of people in the crowd, many of them waving the yellow and green flag of the movement, hailing the “victory”.

 “This people and this nation and this country that gave a clear picture to the world … cannot be defeated,” he said.

 Nasrallah’s appearance was the first time he had been seen in public since January.

-Kuntar, dressed in military fatigues, also spoke at the rally, and said that he would continue to fight Israel.
+Kuntar, dressed in military fatigues, also spoke at the rally.

 In contrast to the upbeat mood in Lebanon, the scene across the border in Israel was sombre.

-Miri Eisin, a former aide to Olmert, said Israel found the release of Kuntar an “incredibly difficult decision”.
+Miri Eisin, a former aide to Ehud Olmert, the Israeli prime minister, said Israel found the release of Kuntar an “incredibly difficult decision”.

 “Today in Israel we are mainly reflecting on the price we pay in our country to defend our borders,” she told Al Jazeera.

-Robert Fisk, a Middle East expert and journalist with The Independent newspaper, told Al Jazeera of the exchange: “It’s regarded as being the final chapter of the 2006 war.
+Robert Fisk, a Middle East expert and journalist with the Independent newspaper, told Al Jazeera: “It’s regarded as being the final chapter of the 2006 war.”

 “The Israelis certainly lost that war, they did not get their prisoners back – not until now and they’re getting them back dead.
 So more than 1,000 Lebanese civilians and more than 160 Israelis, most of them soldiers, all died for absolutely nothing and that’s what today’s prisoner exchanges prove.”